-High-precision LQCD calculations are of quantities involving no more than a single particle in initial and final states (with the exception of the $K \to \pi\pi$ decay amplitudes).
+The highest-precision LQCD calculations are of quantities involving no more than a single strongly-interacting particle in initial and final states.
 For such quantities, once the volume exceeds about 2 fm (so that the particle is not "squeezed"), the dominant finite-volume effect comes from virtual pions wrapping around the lattice in the spatial directions.
-This effect is exponentially suppressed as the volume becomes large, roughly as $\sim \exp(-m\pi L_s)$ , and has been estimated using ChPT [75] or other methods [76].
-The estimates suggest that finite volume shifts are sub-percent effects when $m\pi L_s \gtrsim 4$ , and most large-scale simulations use lattices satisfying this condition.
+This effect is exponentially suppressed as the volume becomes large, roughly as $\sim \exp(-m{\pi}L_s)$ , and has been estimated using ChPT [99] or other methods [100].
+These estimates suggest that finite volume shifts are sub-percent effects when $m{\pi}L_s \gtrsim 4$ , and most large-scale simulations use lattices satisfying this condition.
+(See also Sec.
+2.1.1 of the FLAG report [85] for more detailed discussion concerning the conditions required to control finite volume effects.)
 This becomes challenging as one approaches the physical pion mass, for which $L_s \gtrsim 5$ fm is required.